 When given as part of a well-balanced diet, bananas can be essential for boosting your horse’s health.
 Let’s look at why giving your horse bananas is a good feeding habit.
-We are also going to provide you with all the relevant information about feeding horses with bananas.
+We are also going to provide you with all the relevant information about feeding horses bananas.

 What Nutrients Do Bananas Have?

-Bananas are also a source of energy; thus, it is very common to find competitive riders feeding their horses with bananas before competitions.
+Bananas are also a source of energy; thus, it is very common to find competitive riders feeding their horses bananas before competitions.
 When given in a well-moderated diet, bananas aid in digestion and treat minor gastrointestinal conditions.